Best Renovations To Increase Your Home’s Value

 Upgrades That Might Negatively Affect Your Home’s Value

 What some sellers fail to realize is that not every update adds value.
 Some may detract from the value as they introduce hurdles in the buyer’s mind.
 This doesn’t necessarily mean you should avoid making your home a place you love, just be aware that not everyone will have the same taste or appreciate the cost of some less impressive updates.
+Here are some to avoid if you’re planning to sell in the near future:

 If you are preparing to sell your home, it’s best to avoid unique updates that require buyers to share similar tastes to your own.
 For example, when completing the kitchen, a brightly coloured tile –– although it may appeal to your sensibilities –– could be off-putting to the majority of buyers.